israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >
 >```

-also functions can be added into objects and it's now called 'methods'
+also functions can be added into objects and are called 'methods'

  **_Code Examples_**
 >```